Cartheur-Research/M6809-exec09/README.md

 However, the error-checking is not rigorous.
 In particular:

-- an expression is silently truncated at first white-space
-- an unrecognised operator is silently ignored
-- set 3+1=9 does a write to location 4, but you cannot use arithmetic on the LHS with variables.
+- an expression is silently truncated at first white-space - an unrecognised operator is silently ignored - set `3+1=9` does a write to location `4`, but you cannot use arithmetic on the `LHS` with variables.
-- an error in an assignment is reported but the assignment may have happened (Eg, to the wrong location or with the wrong value).
+- an error in an assignment is reported but the assignment   may have happened; e.g., to the wrong location or with the wrong value.